-Many apps and websites claim to be “educational”, but it is always better for us to do our research before we allow our children to access these pages.
-Do your own background checks online to make sure that the apps your children are using are age-appropriate, interactive and serve the correct educational content.
+Many apps and websites claim to be “educational”.
+But they are actually not.
+Therefore, it is good to do your own background checks online.
+This is so as to make sure that the apps your children are using are age-appropriate, interactive, and serve the correct educational content.

-Some strategies to select the right media you can consider include:
+Some strategies to select the right media you can consider:

-Co-viewing or co-playing with a parent or adult: Promotes interaction and discussion of media material for more effective learning while allowing parents to stay updated with the children’s digital activity
+- Co-viewing or co-playing with a parent or adult.
+This helps to promote interaction and discussion of media material.
+And it allows for more effective learning while allowing parents to stay updated with children’s digital activity

-Making it a household rule to get your child to seek your permission before downloading new apps or visiting new websites.
+- Making it a household rule to get your child to seek your permission before downloading new apps or visiting new websites.
 This is so that you can review the apps and media your child is exposed to.

 4. Device-free activities

 Real-life social interactions and play are vital parts of childhood development and learning .
-Therefore, it is essential to make it a point for children to play regularly with friends and family to allow for holistic growth.
+Therefore, it is essential to make it a point for children to play regularly with friends and family.
+This is so as to allow for holistic growth.

 5. Digital citizenship and online safety

 Our children are growing up as digital natives.
 Especially during the pandemic, our children are required to be on By teaching them to be responsible digital citizens and how to protect themselves from online dangers, we are playing our part in creating a safer online environment for our children to explore.

-Some actions you should ensure your child takes include :
+Some actions you should ensure your child takes :

 To Make Things Easier

-The easy part of making a plan to manage your kid’s media consumption is making it, and the hard part is executing it and actually sticking to it.
-How do we make sure our children comply with the aforementioned recommendations?
+The easy part of making a plan to manage your kid’s media consumption is making it.
+But the hard part is executing it and actually sticking to it.
+How do we then make sure our children comply with the aforementioned recommendations?

 plano app is a parental management mobile app that can help.
-Parental control features like app block, browser block, device time scheduling and remote lock are designed for you to monitor your children’s device activity and ensure maximum online safety.
+It has parental control features like app block, browser block, device time scheduling and remote lock.
+These are designed for you to monitor your children’s device activity and ensure maximum online safety.

 Children can also earn points with the app and redeem them for a plethora of device-free activities at a discount.
 Besides that, plano also serves to encourage healthy device and eye habits in your child.
 How does it do that?
-Download the plano app and try it for yourself to experience its features for free!
+Try it for yourself to experience its features for free!